 Moremi Game Reserve

 Moremi Game Reserve in Botswana.
-This is one of the Okavango Delta’s most remote and unspoiled regions with a great selection of luxury lodges and camps with Mokoro safaris.
+This is one of the Okavango Delta’s most remote and unspoiled regions with a great selection of luxury lodges and camps with Mokoro safaris and excellent game viewing.

 Moremi Game Reserve lies peacefully in the heart of the Okavango Delta, the ultimate African destination for luxury Botswana safaris.
 A dream holiday to what’s considered to be the most beautiful wildlife sanctuary in Africa can be part of special multi-country itineraries.
 Voted Best Game Reserve in Africa in 2008, this biodiversity hotspot is also the only officially protected area of the Okavango Delta.

 It’s here where intimate eco-camps take cover beneath tall statuesque trees signifying a safari like no other in all of Botswana.
-Community guides paddle traditional canoes up secret channels in pursuit of Pels Fishing Owls on your journey of a lifetime.
+Community guides paddle traditional canoes up secret channels in pursuit of Pels Fishing Owls on your journey of a lifetime to Moremi.

 Did you know?